The West’s Persistent Russian Opposition Fantasy: Can they Deliver?

 Just hours after arriving in Germany, recently released political prisoners from the depths of the Kremlin’s prisons—at least that’s how the speakers described it—Vladimir Kara-Murza, Ilya Yashin, and Andrey Pivovarov were given a platform to speak to the West, telling the world that they may have the answer to a freer, safer, and more democratic Russia.

-And so, their comments, particularly those calling for the sanctions to be lifted, as it is “Putin who should suffer, not everyday Russians,” have only confirmed to the Ukrainian people what they’ve always believed: the Russian opposition is a lost hope for achieving just peace in Ukraine.
+Their comments, particularly those calling for the sanctions to be lifted, as it is “Putin who should suffer, not everyday Russians,” have only confirmed to the Ukrainian people what they’ve always believed: the Russian opposition is a lost hope for achieving a just peace in Ukraine.

 The Long Game: A New “Russian Opposition”